MARTIMM/unicode-precis/README.md

 * rfc4013 - SASLprep: Stringprep Profile for User Names and

-* rfc7613 - Passwords.
-Preparation, Enforcement, and Comparison of Internationalized Strings Representing Usernames and Passwords.
+* rfc7613 - Preparation, Enforcement, and Comparison of Internationalized Strings Representing Usernames and Passwords.
 Obsoletes rfc4013.

 ### Perl 6